Rachel's Divorce Pro

 California courts look at the written record.
 A quitclaim deed with clear language about the intent to transmute will generally be enforced.
 Verbal agreements or informal understandings typically will not suffice.

-Worked Example: Bob & Alice (with transmutation)
+Worked Example for Transmutation: Bob & Alice

 Property timeline — 4 key events